Samantha-Ruth/-U-Develop-It/README.md

 ## Usage

-The user will be presented with a list of options regarding an employee database.
-They can view all departments, roles, and employees, as well as add departments, roles, and employees.
-The user gets access to the database using the console line and can adjust data as desired.
+The user is a member of a hypothetical group called U Develop It.
+This group is picking a new president; this project developed the backend relational database to develop a voting application.
+The user can pick the individual they would like to be president and cast a vote for them on this application.
+The user can then view how many votes each candidate has received and with which parties they are affiliated.

 ## Links